sergiotaborda/lense-lang/docs/content/numbers.md

 Lense supports Complex and Imaginary numbers.
 Even thought we are aware the performance of these types may not be optimal, we understand that not supporting them would be a worst decision.

 * Whole - numbers with no decimal part.
-	- Natural - Represent elements from the mathematical **&#8469;** set, i.e. positive only whole values that include zero and range from 0 up to maximum value limited only by available memory
+	- Natural - Represents elements from the mathematical **&#8469;** set, i.e. positive only whole values that include zero and range from 0 up to maximum value limited only by available memory
-	- Integer - Represent elements from the mathematical **&#8484;** set, i.e. negative and positive whole values.
+	- Integer - Represents elements from the mathematical **&#8484;** set, i.e. negative and positive whole values.
 		*  Int16 - negative and positive whole values with range from -2<sup>15</sup> to  2<sup>15</sup>-1.
 		*  Int32 - negative and positive whole values with range from -2<sup>31</sup> to  2<sup>31</sup>-1.
 		*  Int64 - negative and positive whole values with range from -2<sup>63</sup> to  2<sup>63</sup>-1.
 		*  BigInt - negative and positive whole values with arbitrary range limited only by available memory
-* Real - Represent elements from the mathematical **&#8477;** set.
+* Real - Represents elements from the mathematical **&#8477;** set.
-	-  Rational - Represent elements from the mathematical **&#8474;** set, i.e. rational numbers defined by a natural numerator and a natural denominator like 2/3 or -5/8.
+	-  Rational - Represents elements from the mathematical **&#8474;** set, i.e. rational numbers defined by a natural numerator and a natural denominator like 2/3 or -5/8.
 The denominator cannot be zero.
-	-  Decimal - Represent elements that have a fixed precision and so calculations may incur in loss of precision.
+	-  Decimal - Represents elements that have a fixed precision and so calculations may incur in loss of precision.
 		*  Decimal32 - negative and positive decimal values that follow 32 bits IEEE 3744 conventions
 		*  Decimal64 - negative and positive decimal values that follow 64 bits IEEE 3744 conventions
 		*  BigDecimal - Represents elements in the **&#8477;** set including truncated version of irrational numbers.Negative and positive decimal values with arbitrary precision limited only by available memory.
-* Imaginary -Represent elements from the mathematical **&#120128;** set.
+* Imaginary - Represents elements from the mathematical **&#120128;** set.
 Numbers with pure imaginary parts of the form ``bi`` where ``i`` is the square root of -1.
 	- ImaginaryOverReals<T extends Real>; - uses a Real type to store the numeric value
-* Complex - Represent elements from the mathematical **&#8450;** set.
+* Complex - Represents elements from the mathematical **&#8450;** set.
 Complex numbers are of the form ``a + bi`` where ``i`` it the square root of -1.
 	- ComplexOverReals<T extends Real>; - Use a Real to type to store a numeric value for the real part and a ImaginaryOverReals<T> for the imaginary part.

 Natural is used as an indexer for sequences.
 It is non-negative and was big as you need.
 Limits to collections like arrays, lists and maps are only bound by implementation.
 Using a Natural to index sequences removes the necessity to check for negative indexes and as Arrays always have a upper limit and always are constructed by [factory like constructors](constructors.html) the implementation for each platform can accommodate different implementations according to maximum length demand.

 For more information on how Natural relates to index of sequences, see how [Arrays](arrays.html) work in Lense.
 For more information on arithmetic operations  more on Lense [operators](operators.html).